Call Us : 248.347.9090

 Each RVS eyeglass and sunglass is limited to 1,500 pieces, making it extra-exclusive and ensuring that you’ll be only one of 1,000 people in the world to own any given RVS by V Eyewear piece.

-Regardless of what you think (or if you even care) about Lindsay Lohan’s personal-problems, run-ins with the law,
+Regardless of what you think (or if you even care) about Lindsay Lohan’s personal-problems, run-ins with the law, probation violations and occasional crimes of fashion, Lilo has always had great taste in eyewear and sunglasses.

 She’s been a die-hard fan of the Sama and Badgley Mischka lines for years — frequently shopping for eyewear at Sama’s West Hollywood and Beverly Hills boutiques.
 Loree Rodkin and Sama’s Sheila Vance even created a giant, oversized sunglass – “The Lindsay” — specifically for Lohan.